ShantGananian/shantgananian.github.io/_en/fe-solidworks-bar-truss.md

     </p>
 </center>

-On completing the above mentioned, the Feature Manager tree will appear with some additional items, like the item <code>Cut list (41)</code> showing that there are a total of $41$ weldment items that make up the crane structure, and the item <code>Pipe</code>, which is the main branch of the collection of extruded bodies representing the $41$ structural parts of the crane.
+On completing the above mentioned, the FeatureManager tree will appear with some additional items, like the item <code>Cut list (41)</code> showing that there are a total of $41$ weldment items that make up the crane structure, and the item <code>Pipe</code>, which is the main branch of the collection of extruded bodies representing the $41$ structural parts of the crane.

 The employed cross-section from the weldment library is not the same as that stated in the problem description.
 Thus, to change the dimension of this cross-section, the <code>Sketch</code> in the item <code>Pipe</code> in the Feature Manager tree is edited from <a href="#figure5">Figure 5a</a> to the desired dimensions, shown in <a href="#figure5">Figure 5b</a>.